-When I was offered passes to visit the Ripley’s Believe It Or Not Odditorium in Baltimore in order to facilitate a review, I was pleased, intrigued… and a bit skeptical.
-I wasn’t skeptical of the quality of the museum, but many outings with my kids have proven that they are the ULTIMATE litmus test for how family friendly an activity is.
-If it’s not going to hold a kid’s interest or there is some major flaw in the execution of the activity, my kids will be the ones to exploit it and take the whole thing down in (hopefully metaphorical) flames.
-And this is the part where some internet know it all usually chimes in to say I’m a terrible parent and that their children are perfectly lovely in every imaginable situation.
-I shall consider various responses, such as “yes I am,” “so what,” and/or “liar, liar, pants on fire”… And then discard them to point out that surely anything that has been tested and approved by my rowdy outlaws will be perfectly safe and lovely for any nonexistent paragon of ideal childhood.
-(Not that YOU would ever tempt fate by smugly pointing out that YOUR children of course are well brought up and would never embarrass you by misbehaving… because I know that you have met Karma and are too smart to fall for her wily ways.)
+When I was offered passes to visit the Ripley’s Believe It Or Not Odditorium in Baltimore (You can get your passes and plan your trip here) in order to facilitate a review, I was pleased, intrigued… and a bit skeptical.
+I wasn’t skeptical of the quality of the museum.
+I was skeptical of our ability to pull it off.
+Many outings with my kids have proven that they are the ULTIMATE litmus test for how family friendly an activity is.
+If there is even a small flaw in the execution of the activity, my kids will be the ones to exploit it and take the whole thing down in (hopefully metaphorical) flames.

 The movie experience was the perfect finish to this adventure.
 Two animated shorts take you on a simulated 3-D “ride” along with kid-friendly cartoon characters.
-Sensitive kids may find this too stimulating, but be aware that if you want to try it out, there is nothing to prevent you from leaving at any point, and there is an intermission after the first (and shorter) segment to allow anyone who needs one a chance to exit.
+Sensitive kids may find this too stimulating.
+If you’re concerned but want to try it out, there is nothing to prevent you from leaving at any point.
+There is an intermission after the first (and shorter) segment to allow anyone who needs one a chance to exit.